Savings Account Interest Calculator

 Fixed-rate bonds: when to lock in

 Fixed-rate bonds trade flexibility for rate certainty.
 Current 1-year rates around 4.8%, 5-year around 4.5%.
 The inverted curve (shorter rates higher than longer) reflects market expectations that rates will fall.
-Locking in a 5-year rate at 4.5% makes sense if you expect rates to be below 4.5% for most of the next 5 years.
+Locking in a 5-year rate at 4.5% applies if you expect rates to be below 4.5% for most of the next 5 years.
 If rates stay at 4.5%+ for most of the period, you've given up flexibility for no premium.
 Most savers benefit from a mix: keep emergency fund easy-access, consider 1-2 year fixed for cash reserves you won't need, leave longer-horizon money for equity-based products.

 What this calculator shows